melezhik/outthentic/README.md

     $ mkdir calc-app
     $ cd calc-app

-## Story scripts
+## Scenarios

-Stories are just a scripts to be executed and then resulted stdout is analyzed by rules defined at check files.
+Scenarios are just a scripts to be executed so that their output to be verified by rules defined at check files.

-Thus every story is a small program with some stdout gets tested.
+In other words, every story is like a small program to be executed and then gets tested ( by it's output )

 Let's create two stories for our calc project.
 One story for \`addition' operation and another for \`multiplication':